Home Featured TV Shows All TV Shows Movie Reviews Book Reviews Articles Frequently Asked Questions About Us

 Nausicaä of the Valley of the Wind (1984)

 Like Cagliostro, this isn't actually a Studio Ghibli film as it was produced and released a full year before the studio's official founding.
-But Nausicaä is where Ghibli first came together and it sets the tone not just for Miyazaki's own later work, but the studio as a whole.
+But Nausicaä is where Ghibli first came together and it sets the tone not just for Miyazaki's later own work, but the studio as a whole.
 Based on Miyazaki's own manga, the film is set thousands of years in the future where much of Earth has been consumed by Toxic Jungle and follows Nausicaä, the princess of the Valley of the Wind, as she battles to protect her people and stop two warring kingdoms from awakening a monster from the old world.
 This is a sublime piece of post-apocalyptic sci-fi and one of my top five Studio Ghibli films.
-The film was famously hacked to pieces by its original U.S. distributor who renamed it Warriors of the Wind and even released a poster full of He-Man style male characters who don't even appear in the film, including someone riding a fucking Pegasus, of all things.
-This would lead Ghibli to enact a strict "no cuts" policy for all future film releases outside Japan.
+The film was famously hacked to pieces by its original U.S. distributor who renamed it Warriors of the Wind and even released a poster full of He-Man style male characters who don't even appear in the film, including someone riding a fucking Pegasus of all things.
+This would lead to Ghibli to enact a strict "no cuts" policy for all future film releases outside Japan.

 Castle in the Sky (1986)